The Order of Adam has a clear pattern of worship. Adam was taught one order by God, and the patriarchs lived that same order.

 Communicating with God

 What I have come to understand about communicating with God is that He is concerned with the person.
 Are they sincere in their approach.
 Are they willing to do what He asks.
-That is really the key, not ritual by itself.
+That is really the key, not ritual itself.

 God speaks to His children through His Spirit which is conveyed by angels or Himself.
 It comes by impressions, thoughts, or words that we feel more than hear.
 Angels and God also appear in person, sometimes looking like a normal human and other times in glory.
 Coming into the presence of God as Enoch, Noah, Abraham and others did is possible.
 It has always been possible.

-Most people who begin to seek God directly struggle with three questions.
+Most people who begin to seek God directly, struggle with three questions.
 Is this God?
 Is this me?
 Is the Devil trying to deceive me?

 I have found that when it is me there is usually something selfish in it.
 When it is the Devil there is always some darkness in it no matter how good it sounds.
 When it is God it is clear, easy to understand, and does not contradict itself.

-Breaking Bread
+Breaking Bread and Drinking Wine

 The Altar